raspberrypisig/znippets/README.md

   (maybe this can be relaxed, need to think about it) (if not in a test, what happens? still compiles?)
 - avoid side effects (like deleting the whole system 😭)
+- No license, if you expect people to copy a license to use your code snippets don't share it, only public domain stuff anybody can use

 If you want to add an explanation or some extra data, just write a comment at the top!!!